‘Mom’ legislators see their numbers, influence grow but barriers to elected office remain

 “(Women) are still more likely than their male counterparts to be the caregivers,” said Dittmar of the Center for American Women and Politics.

-Ohio has not authorized political candidates to use campaign funds for child care.
+Ohio and Michigan have not authorized political candidates to use campaign funds for childcare.

+Legislation was introduced once again this term to change that in the Great Lakes State.
+Senate Bill 278, sponsored by state Sen. Stephanie Chang (D-Detroit), and House Bill 4413, sponsored by state Rep. Rachel Hood (D-Grand Rapids), would amend Michigan’s campaign finance act to let candidates expense caregiving costs that result directly from their engaging in campaign activities.

+Secretary of State Jocelyn Benson, a Democrat who has a school-aged son, said when the bills were introduced that they would help “level the playing field for mothers seeking leadership roles in their communities.”
+She vowed to work “to ensure that mothers running for office have the support they need to put in the countless evening, weekend and holiday hours that successful campaigns require and that strengthen our democracy.”

 “It was a big, expensive part of my first campaign that we paid out of pocket,” she said.
 “I am privileged to have the circumstance that I have with family nearby and the support network, but not everybody has that and I think if we want more parents with young children, especially women to run for office, we have to think about how do we create this support at work.”